-- B. MEMBER PLAN SELECTION - 1.
-Accidental Death & Dismemberment (AD&D) may only be offered in conjunction with Basic Life options and only in amounts equal to the Basic Life insurance coverage selected. - 2.
+B. MEMBER PLAN SELECTION

+- Accidental Death & Dismemberment (AD&D) may only be offered in conjunction with Basic Life options and only in amounts equal to the Basic Life insurance coverage selected. - 2.
 Dependent Life insurance is only available in conjunction with Basic Life options. - 3.
 Supplemental Employee and Spouse Life are only available in conjunction with Basic Life options. - 4.
 Statutory Life coverage is for firefighters, volunteer firefighters, and police officers.
 Coverage for police reserves is optional.
 EMTs, unless also a firefighter or police officer, are not eligible.
 This coverage is mandated by Oregon statute. - 5.
 A Member may select different plan options for subgroups as long as there are at least 10 eligible employees enrolled for benefits in each subgroup. - 6.
-Members or subgroups with 25 or more eligible employees may choose from the Basic Life plan options or tailor-make their own plan (with approval from carrier).

-Members with less than 25 eligible employees may select only from the Basic Life plan options.
+Members or subgroups with 25 or more eligible employees may choose from the Basic Life plan options or tailor-make their own plan (with approval from carrier). - Members with less than 25 eligible employees may select only from the Basic Life plan options. - 7.
+Short Term Disability (STD) may only be offered in conjunction with Basic Life or Long Term Disability (LTD).